Pandora (computer)

-The Pandora is a handheld gaming computer developed and produced by OpenPandora, which is made up of former distributors and community members of the GP32 and GP2X handhelds.
+The Pandora was a handheld gaming computer developed and produced by OpenPandora, which is made up of former distributors and community members of the GP32 and GP2X handhelds.
 Originally released in 2010, it was designed to take advantage of existing free and open-source software and to be a target for homebrew development.
-The Pandora runs Linux and is on an ARM processor.
+The Pandora runs Linux and uses an ARM processor.
 Until 2013, multiple batches of slightly updated Pandora variants were produced.
-In 2014 the development of a redesigned and upgraded successor, called DragonBox Pyra, was started.
+In 2014, development of a redesigned and upgraded successor, named DragonBox Pyra, began.